 When a full site outage occurs, failover to a backup site keeps business running until the cause can be determined and addressed.
 But when a service outage occurs that affects one or more applications, IT needs a way to quickly identify the blast radius – or all other systems impacted by the outage.
 This requires managing and maintaining IT with a business focused, app-centric approach that provides teams with visual maps of relationships across applications, infrastructure, and other devices.
 Accessing a current view of your environment where it is easy to visually track dependencies enables you to identify every application affected during an outage, as well as all the assets it needs to run.

-Dynamic generation of runbooks and ability to orchestrate execution of highly complex workflows
+Dynamic generation of runbooks and ability to orchestrate execution of highly complex workstreams

 Systems need to be restored in the right order and without bringing other systems down.
-The ability to create runbooks on demand enables IT to generate workflows for all affected systems, in the right order, without causing further disruption.
-These workflows are often a combination of automated and manual processes.
+The ability to create runbooks on demand enables IT to generate workstreams for all affected systems, in the right order, without causing further disruption.
+These workstreams are often a combination of automated and manual processes.

 Proactive IT DR teams have a variety of tools that can help them minimize risk and become more resilient.
 Cloud, backup and DR vendors offer solutions that deliver overlapping functionality for recovery, and are expanding reporting and monitoring capabilities for applications that span multiple data centers and public clouds.